Bautista1999/solutio_admin/README.md

 ## Key functionalities of the backend

+In addressing the complexities of Solutio's platform development, we've acknowledged the need for dedicated canister solutions that are specifically tailored to tackle various operational challenges.
+These canister solutions—namely the Admin Canister and the Escrow Canister—are architectural components designed to enhance the functionality, security, and efficiency of the Solutio infrastructure.

+1. **Admin Canister**: Serves as a centralized controller for critical administrative tasks, ensuring sensitive data management, user reputation calculations, pledges management, and secure notifications.

+2. **Escrow Canister**: Focuses on managing escrow processes, facilitating secure transactions, and providing detailed records of user fund allocations.

+The front-end establish a framework utilizing [ICRC-2](https://github.com/dfinity/ICRC-1/tree/aa82e52aaa74cc7c5f6a141e30b708bf42ede1e3/standards/ICRC-2) capabilities for users to approve users transactions to the Escrow Canister.
+And this canister also uses ICRC-2 capabilities to transfer tokens.

 ## Key components / structure
 This part of the project is structured completely into the backend-end components of the whole platform (excluding our juno satellite), with Motoko being the primary language used.
 The front-end section of the project is detailed [here](https://github.com/Bautista1999/solut/blob/main/README.md), and is hosted by [Juno](juno.build).